Gutowsky/PWA-template/README copy.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn test`

+Launches the test runner in the interactive watch mode.<br />
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`